programming

 bool is_odd(int n) {

-return n % 2 != 0; // could be 1 or -1
+return n % 2 != 0; // correct: works for both 1 and -1

 }